NazaninBayati/Impact-analysis/README.md

+# Impact Analysis

 In this project we have two basic goals:
    -	Analyzing the source code to extract all dependencies

    -	Apply it on different granularities i.e. file-level, class-level, function-level
 ----------------------------------------------------------------------------------------------------------------------------------------------------
-Analyzing the source code
+# Analyzing the source code

 We are looking for a complete group of dependencies.
 Therefore, we first extract the structural dependencies then we check the logical dependencies.

    -	In structural dependency:
    -	In logical dependency:
  ----------------------------------------------------------------------------------------------------------------------------------------------------
-Supporting different granularities:
+# Supporting different granularities:

 The project could be applied for various code granularities including: